 Lyme antibiotic treatment

-Antibiotics are a mainstay of treatment in chronic lyme disease.
+Antibiotics are a controversial mainstay of treatment in chronic lyme disease.
 There are two standards of care for lyme disease, one which involves the conventional, more restrictive guidelines set out by the Infectious Disease Society of America, and one which involves the more liberal, progressive guidelines set by the International Lyme and Associated Diseases Society.
 It is the latter that I follow for diagnosis and treatment.
+There are published guidelines for both, and published research that supports both sides.

 As a naturopathic doctor treating chronic lyme disease, antibiotics are not the sole therapy that I use.
 It is vital that the non-antibiotic components of chronic lyme treatment are followed, as well as basic naturopathic therapies that will help support nutrition, detoxification, and especially regulating the immune system.
 Having said that, antibiotics still have a major role to play in most cases of chronic lyme treatment.